 The Transition Programme

 During Key Stage 2 we work alongside our primary schools so that the transition of students from Year 6 to Year 7 is a positive and effective experience for students.
-Our Headteacher and senior staff meet on a half-termly basis with feeder primary Headteachers to jointly plan and develop a range of transition activities, we have introduced a Year 5 Taster Day for our feeder primary schools so that students can begin to get to know St. Joseph’s and develop a connection to our school in advance of joining us in Year 7.
+Our Headteacher and senior staff meet on a half-termly basis with feeder primary Headteachers to jointly plan and develop a range of transition activities, we have introduced a Year 5 Events for our feeder primary schools so that students can begin to get to know St. Joseph’s and develop a connection to our school in advance of joining us in Year 7.

 Opening Evenings and Visiting Days

 Mr McConway will explain our pastoral system and Mr. Mitchell our academic achievements.
 After this you will be taken on a tour of the school where departments will showcase lessons and explain aspects of subject course.
 Current students from Years 7-13 will also be present, conducting experiments in science, demonstrating sporting skills in P.E. and singing and performing in music!
 It is certainly an evening to remember!

 On arriving at school for their first day, our Year 7 students are assembled in form groups in our Year 7 yard.
 Here they are met by their form tutor and Head of House.
 For the first two lessons of their first day, Year 7 are the only year group in school, with the remainder starting after break.
 They will remain in form classes for lessons 1-3 and be issued with equipment and timetables.
 This provides students with the opportunity to make friends within their form class, become acquainted with their form teacher and recognise what is expected of them at St. Joseph’s.